Goodrington

-Goodrington is a coastal village in Devon, England.
-It is situated in Tor Bay and lies between Torquay and Brixham, less than 1 mi south of Paignton.
+Goodrington is an area of Paignton in Devon, England.
+It is situated in Tor Bay and lies between Paignton town centre and Brixham, less than 1 mi south of central Paignton.
 Its beach is known as Goodrington Sands.

 History

 Goodrington is mentioned in the Domesday Book of AD 1086 as Godrintone in the ancient hundred of Kerswell.
 The village became part of Haytor Hundred when it was derived from Kerswell Hundred.
 In the 18th century the name was written as Goderington.
 In the late 19th century, the administrative functions of the hundred became a part of other units of government.
 In 1968 three councils were amalgamated, then since 1972 the Torbay Council provides many governmental services for Goodrington.